310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
-Nah, there’s just something I want you to see.
-I thought it was about time I finished off one of the objectives behind this live show I made us do.
+Naaah, there’s just something I want you to see.
+I thought it was about time I finished off one of the objectives behind this performance I made us do.
 {% endbubble %}

 {% bubble Souma %}
 …?
-The plan is to help the aquariums’ business by calling over an audience with a live show, is it not?
+The plan is to help the aquariums’ business by calling over an audience with a performance, is it not?

 I have been working with all my might with that in mind.